iterative/dvc.org/content/docs/studio/create-view.md

    ![](https://static.iterative.ai/img/studio/select_repo_v2.png)

-4. You will be able to specify advanced settings for the connection.
+4. You will be able to specify additional settings for the connection.

    ![](https://static.iterative.ai/img/studio/view_settings_v2.png)

-> In most scenarios, you can skip the advanced settings.
+> In most scenarios, you can skip these additional View settings.
 Refer to the
-> [Advanced Settings](#advanced-settings) section below for more details.
+> [View Settings](/doc/studio/view-settings) section for more details.

 You should now see that a view has been added in your dashboard.